 Even the best-intentioned application includes risk, even if indirectly.

 The program could have bugs.
-It could have errors or omissions that, in turn, could be leveraged by other, malicious software.
+It could have errors or omissions that could be leveraged by other malicious software.
 It could “leak” our information unintentionally in ways third parties can intercept and collect.

 All software has bugs.
 Thus, all software comes with some risk that those bugs, once discovered, could be used by others for unintended actions.

 Instead, we rely on third parties.
-Or, more correctly, we rely on our trust of third parties to either do or provide the right thing, or act as a resource to let us know when the right thing isn’t happening.
+Or more correctly, we rely on our trust of third parties to either do the right thing or act as a resource to let us know when the right thing isn’t happening.

 This is why I so strongly warn against using download sites.
-The third parties involved – the download sites themselves – have a poor track record of providing software that can be trusted.
-Instead, I recommend you take the effort to locate the original vendor of whatever software you’re looking for and download directly from the source.
+The third parties involved — the download sites themselves — have a poor track record of providing software that can be trusted.
+Instead, I recommend you locate the original vendor of the software you’re looking for and download directly from the source.

 Assuming, of course, you trust them.

 I discuss ways of developing and evaluating trust in What Does It Mean for a Source to be “Reputable”?
 The advice there applies equally here.
-When it comes to the software you install on your machine – any software – you must weigh the benefits against the risks, and take care to make sure you trust the source.
+When it comes to the software you install on your machine — any software — you must weigh the benefits against the risks and make sure you trust the source.

 Rule of thumb: don’t install what you don’t need